 Most guys fail at Rule #3 - here's what actually gets women to swipe right.

 The biggest mistake men make is using group photos, gym selfies, or photos where they're wearing sunglasses as their main image.
 Women want to see your face clearly and assess facial symmetry, eye contact, and genuine expressions immediately.
-A study of 22,000 Tinder profiles found that solo photos perform 42% better than group photos for the main slot.
-Your face should take up roughly 60% of the frame - close enough to see details, but not so close it feels like a mugshot.
+Cross-cultural perception studies summarized in the NIH-hosted Little, Jones, and DeBruine 2011 review establish that face-visibility and direct gaze are core inputs to the first-impression formation pathway documented in Willis & Todorov (2006).
+Your face should take up roughly 60% of the frame — close enough to see details, but not so close it feels like a mugshot.

 The psychological principle at work here is called the "primacy effect" - people remember and weight the first information they receive much more heavily than subsequent details.
 If your main photo doesn't immediately communicate attractiveness and approachability, nothing else in your profile matters.
-This is why I recommend using our looksmaxxing test to objectively analyze your facial features before deciding which photo showcases your best angles.
+This is why I recommend using our looksmaxxing test to objectively analyze your facial features before deciding which photo showcases your best angles, and pairing the free score with a guided face attractiveness assessment when you want a sharper read on which traits to lean into.

 Professional headshot photographers charge $200-500 for a reason - they understand that lighting, angle, and expression can transform how attractive someone appears in photos.
 But you don't need to spend that much if you understand the fundamentals.
 The key is finding your optimal angle (usually 15-30 degrees off-center) and ensuring your eyes are well-lit and clearly visible.